-9. Kernel tuning — [tune] and the per-box tune manifest
+9. Kernel tuning — [tune] and the per-app tune sidecar

-The design goal is that a shipped application reaches its own box’s floor with defaults that are data — a small JSON manifest — rather than a fork of the kernels per machine.
-The winners are compile-time stamps: the front end reads the manifest and stamps the winning permutation onto the function before codegen.
+The design goal is that a shipped application reaches its own box’s floor with defaults that are data — a small JSON sidecar — rather than a fork of the kernels per machine.
+The winners are compile-time stamps: the front end reads the sidecar and stamps the winning permutation onto the function before codegen.

 Note